JonathanHonrada/TicTacToe_Basys3/README.md

 Architecture
 --------------
+"submit move module" -- has an fsm which drives keypad(col output), reads from keypad(encoding), switches players after turn is done,reset input which submits a special move "0000" that clears the 18-bit game register;

+"game controller module" -- decodes output from submit move module into positions on the board stored in 18-bit register, tells the submit move module which player made the last move allowing it to conduct the player-switch function,

+"win detector module" -- constantly reading the 18-bit game register on the clock edge, if a win is detected for player 1 outputs "01" to sseg module, if a win is detected for player 2 outputs "10" to game module, default output of "00" means no win detected

+"sseg disp" -- drives the segment display at like 4500 Hz i think to allow display multiplexing (super cool), displays current game on leftmost seven segments, solid bar = pl 1, flashing bar = pl 2 ONLY while win == "00", if win == "01" or "10" it'll display that number on all segments instead

 ![Picture:Elaborated Design](https://raw.githubusercontent.com/JonathanHonrada/TicTacToe_Basys3/master/elaborated_design.png)

 It's worthwhile to describe the operational characteristics of the Pmod Keypad since it's an external device which is necessary to implement this game properly.

---pull up resistors maintain logic level high on rows --fsm drives indivudal columns to low
+--pull up resistors maintain logic level high on rows

+--fsm drives indivudal columns to low

---push button act as closed switches when asserted --detect row AND col as logic level low then it is read as a button press --clockedge syncronization
+--push button act as closed switches when asserted

+--detect row AND col as logic level low then it is read as a button press

+--clockedge syncronization

 --inferred latches or synthesis removal blah blah of unused of col/rows

 tl;dr read the datasheet